 Encountering intelligent, sentient beings from what seems to be another dimension that are somehow able to transmit wisdom about life, death, and reality often leads to a state of ontological shock.

 A study published in the Journal of Psychopharmacology in 2020 analyzed the survey results from 2561 people who have smoked or vaporized DMT.
-About 25% of the respondents in this study reported being atheist prior to the experience, while only 10% of respondents considered themselves atheist at the time of the survey.
+About 25% of the respondents in this study reported being atheists prior to the experience, while only 10% of respondents considered themselves atheists at the time of the survey.